The Right Mentor for the Job

 3rd Use other organisational processes to establish selection criteria, such as the person’s level of engagement in strategic initiatives, feedback they have received from peers and managers, evidence of their work performance, their promotion progression and advancement.

-What are some mechanisms in your organisation that you can use as criteria for identifying and selecting the right mentors for your mentoring programme?
-Read my article ‘The Mentor Attributes Profile‘ to get some ideas about how to determine the core attributes of your mentors.
+2. Read my article ‘The Mentor Attributes Profile‘ to get some ideas about how to determine the core attributes of your mentors.